paschalc24/cs326-project-1-equals-true/docs/milestone-1.md

 This app will be for one person until I am able to implement a user login.
 At that point I will be able to store peoples calendars in the database in an additional table and map them to user logins.

 Four Types of Data That Arent User Data:
-Date Table - object
+Date Table/Calendar Table - object
-Calendar Table - object
 Reports - string
 Amount Earned/Amount Due - number
 Worked Flag - boolean